 The main job of earwax is to help prevent bacteria, germs, dirt, and other irritants from entering your inner ear.
 This can help prevent infections and possible blockages from forming.
 But, did you know that your earwax could give you indications of issues regarding your ear's health?

 As we age, our earwax naturally tends to become more dry and flaky than it used to be.
 The glands in our ears tends to produce less moisture over time.

 If you're younger and have this issue, it could be a sign that your ears are affected by a skin disorder.
-In a lot of cases, those who suffer from eczema and psoriasis report having flaky earwax.
+In a lot of cases, those with eczema and psoriasis report having flaky earwax.

 Do you find yourself itching inside of your ear and do you feel like you can notice your earwax even when you're not touching your ears?
 This could mean that you have a blockage.
 Blockages are dangerous because they can temporarily lead to hearing loss and may even permanently damage your eardrum.

 Earwax can have a subtle odor, but if the smell is strong and noticeable, it could be the indication of issues in your inner-ear.
 One cause is a cholesteatoma, which is a mass in the middle of the ear.
 This growth could make you more vulnerable to ear infections.